 - Mike Etten, a dairy farmer, reported seeing the creature near Bray Road in 1990.

-Germany: According to a legend centered on the town of Wittlich, a farmer's wife had cursed a Russian soldier after he'd killed her husband.
+According to a legend centered on the town of Wittlich in Germany, a farmer's wife had cursed a Russian soldier after he'd killed her husband.
 The soldier eventually became known as a murderous werewolf, and villagers eventually captured and killed him, and set up a shrine at the site with a continually burning candle.
 Villagers believe that so long as the candle is lit, the wolf man will not return.
 One evening in 1988 a group of Air Force personnel were returning to the Morbach base and noticed the candle was out.
-That night a large wolf-like creature was spotted at the perimeter fence.
+That night, a large wolf-like creature was spotted at the perimeter fence.
 The base police dog refused to give chase.
+It became known as the Morbach Monster.

-Defiance, Ohio: In 1972, the Ohio Crescent-News reported that police were on the lookout for a wolf man who had attacked three people near the railroad tracks.
+In 1972, the Ohio Crescent-News reported that police were on the lookout for a wolfman who had attacked three people near the railroad tracks.
 Two N&W brakemen also reported seeing the creature lurking along the train tracks several times.

 Whatever was seen in each of the werewolf sighting cases may never be proven to be a "real" werewolf.
 However, with so many sightings across the world and throughout history, it's undeniable that something is out there, something that looks part man, part beast, and does horrific things to its victims.